-I irregularly angel invest small checks ($2500-$5000) of my own money in early-stage startups I'm excited about.
-Think of me as an advisor with skin in the game — I love helping with tricky, ambiguous problems, providing access to my network and audience, or even just lending an ear to founders building exciting new things.
+Together with Sue Odio, we angel invest small ($2.5k - $5k) checks in early-stage startups we're excited about.
+Think of us as advisors with skin in the game — we love helping with tricky, ambiguous problems, providing access to our networks and audiences, or even just lending an ear.

 So far, I have invested in:

 Incident.io, a platform for incident management and response

 DX, a developer experience platform

 Upstash, a database for the serverless world

 Zed, a text editor for the 21st century